What is Quick Commerce: All You Need to Know

 On the contrary, QCommerce companies leverage micro-fulfillment centers (MFCs) located in close proximity to densely populated areas.

-3. Types of goods stored
+3. Types of goods: Innovations and standards

 Traditional eCommerce retailers may store 15000 stock keeping units (SKUs) or more that comprise both fast and slow-moving items.